Syrian government seeks to recapture southwest: foreign minister

 BEIRUT (Reuters) - The Syrian government wants to recapture insurgent territory in the southwest through a settlement in which fighters accept state rule or leave, the foreign minister said on Saturday.

 Walid al-Moualem also said the United States must withdraw from the Tanf base in the southeast.
-Damascus has not engaged in talks about the country’s south, and any agreement over that region must include the pullout of U.S. forces, he said.
+Damascus has not engaged in talks about the south, and any agreement over that region must include the pullout of U.S. forces, he said.

 The southwest, near the borders with Jordan and Israel, remains one of the big chunks of Syria still outside the control of the state, which has recovered swathes of the country with the help of Russian jets and Iran-backed militias.